szhublox/ambw_comfyui/README.md

 - many hardcoded settings are arbitrary - such as the sampler and block processing order
 - generated images are not saved
 - the final model is saved in the models/checkpoints directory with a timestamped name
+- The resulting model will contain the text encoder and VAE sent to the node, without modification.